Meet the dedicated, passionate, selfless leaders who make our life-saving work possible.

 Deana earned a Bachelor’s of Science in Nursing from Lipscomb University and a Master’s of Science in Nursing from Vanderbilt University.
 She was introduced to the organ donation process while working as an Acute Care Nurse Practitioner for the Department of Trauma Surgical Services at Vanderbilt Medical Center.
 She has been an active member of multiple AOPO committees and councils over the years and looks forward to continuing her involvement throughout the industry.

-Director of External Affairs & Business Development
+External Affairs & Business Development Director, TDS

 Emily is excited to lead the external affairs team at Tennessee Donor Services as they engage Tennesseans in their communities, develop strong corporate partnerships, and promote awareness and support for organ and tissue donation at local, state, and regional levels.